 If you know the person's address the electoral roll may be a big help to you because it lists all the adult occupants of a household at the given date, but only on rare occasions does it give their ages, occupations or list their relationship to each other.
 You can also use these books as a means of finding out whether your ancestors moved house, and if they did, the time period in which they moved.

-Women obtained the right to vote from 1918, but only those over 30, householders, or the wives of householders were eligible.
+Universal Male Suffrage was introduced in 1918, and women obtained the right to vote in the same year, but that right was only given to those over 30.
+They also had to be householders, or the wives of householders.
+Women could vote, however, if they had been to university.
 In 1928 all adults over 21, regardless of sex, could vote in elections.
 In 1969, all people over 18 could vote.

 It could take up to six months for a register to be published, so it may include someone who had died during the intervening period.

 You cannot photograph or photocopy an electoral register until 10 years after it was published because of the Representation of the People and Data Protection legislation.

 Most registers are sorted by address per electoral ward.
 This is usually broken down by the division, electoral ward, and polling district.
 This makes it very difficult to find the person you are seeking unless you have some idea of where they were living because electoral registers cannot be searched by name.